-The inaccurate plaque commemorated the volunteer soldiers of the Wars of 1898 (also known as the Spanish-American War), for whom the park is named.
+The inaccurate memorial plaque commemorated the volunteer soldiers of the Wars of 1898 (also known as the Spanish-American War), for whom the park is named.

 · El Centro De La Raza